Volker Pispers: Biography

-After his Abitur, Pispers moved to Bonn and later Münster where he studied English, theology and pedagogy.
+After his Abitur, Pispers moved to Bonn and later Münster where he studied English, Catholic theology and pedagogy.
 From 1979 to 1980 he worked as a foreign language assistant in England, where he developed a liking for black comedy.

 After returning to West Germany, he worked as a member of several children's theatre and cabaret arrangements.
 His first solo programme, Kabarette sich, wer kann (a pun on "rette sich, wer kann" – "save yourself if you can"), first opened in 1983.
 In the same year he finished his education and started working as an English teacher.
 In 1990, he became a member of the ensemble of the Kom(m)ödchen in Düsseldorf and later on its artistic director.
 However, in 1991, he gave up this position to tour Germany with his solo programmes.
 Over the 1990s he received a number of awards and became a well-known figure in German political cabaret.

-In 2002 he first went on tour with his programme ...bis neulich ("...until recently"), which was originally conceived as a Best of his twenty years in cabaret.
+In 2002 he first went on tour with his programme ...bis neulich (literal translation: "...until recently" - meaning: "until we meet again"), which was originally conceived as a Best of his twenty years in cabaret.
 It was extremely successful and made him a lot more popular, especially due to his harsh criticism of the George W. Bush administration and the Iraq War.
 Due to its huge success, Pispers continued to tour Germany with the programme, which he frequently updated according to recent developments, until 2015.
 He has also become a staunch critic of unregulated capitalism.

 He currently lives in Düsseldorf-Oberkassel in the German state of North Rhine-Westphalia.